Siricilla Rajaiah: Controversies

-Rajaiah's daughter-in-law and three grand children died in a suicidal fire accident in his residence.
+Rajaiah's daughter-in-law and three grandchildren died in a suicidal fire accident in his residence.
 Rajaiah's son Anil had an extramarital affair which was supported by Rajaiah & his wife.
-As per the emails and letters revealed after the death of Sarika, it was confirmed that her husband and in-laws harassed her to the core which is widely believed to be cause of the fire suicide.
+As per the emails and letters revealed after the death of Sarika, it was confirmed that her husband and in-laws harassed her to the core which is widely believed to be the cause of the fire suicide.
 Congress party suspended Rajaiah immediately.
 As per the sources, Rajaiah & Sarika had a very big fight the night when the incident happened, which provoked Sarika to take this extreme step.
 Sarika had earlier filed a harassment case against her husband which was in pending.
 Rajaiah along with his wife and son were arrested by the police in connection with the case....